jasper-rutherford/ReadyBot/README.md

 - do that once with the root .env, and also for each service (currently just api has one)

+- do npm install in the root folder (ew) and in the api folder.
+TODO(jruth): make a setup make target.

 - more to come